Open Access

 This study examines how the dependency structure between mortality rates and interest rates influences investment strategies for target return pension funds.
 We posit that both mortality and interest rates are shaped by a combination of systematic and idiosyncratic factors.
 To maintain positivity in modeling, we adopt frameworks such as the multi-factor Cox-Ingersoll-Ross (CIR) process and the Wishart process, consistent with the methodology proposed by Liu et al[8].
 This modeling choice holds critical relevance for risk management, particularly when addressing latent dependencies between these financial variables.
 Among the models evaluated, the Wishart process proves most advantageous, as it accommodates intricate dependency structures while ensuring positivity.
 The analysis herein centers on a Wishart process formulation to explore these dynamics.

-H = ( - 0.5 0.4 0.007 - 0.008 ) , Q = ( 0.06 Q 12 Q 12 0.006 ) , Z 0 = ( 0.01 Z 0 12 Z 0 12 0.01 ) , R = ( 1 0 0 0 )
+H = ( - 0.5 0.4 0.007 - 0.008 ) , Q = ( 0.06 Q 12 Q 12 0.006 ) , Z 0 = ( 0.01 Z 0 12 Z 0 12 0.01 ) , R = ( 1 0 0 0 ) Mathematical equation

 This analysis explores how variations in Wishart-distributed mortality risks influence the pricing dynamics of risk-free assets.
 By systematically adjusting parameters within asset model (1), we assess the sensitivity of risk-free asset valuations.
 Stability assessments specifically target perturbations to the diagonal elements of matrix Q and sub-diagonal components of matrix Z, raising critical questions about the robustness of expected rate metrics under parameter shifts.
 Empirical evidence from tabulated data reveals an inverse relationship: elevated initial correlations between mortality rates and interest rates correspond to diminished risk-free asset prices, see Table 2 and Table 3.
 Notably, intensified mortality-interest rate correlations exacerbate price volatility in these ostensibly safe instruments.
 These findings underscore a dual causal pathway—mortality patterns influencing interest rate structures, which subsequently reshape risk-free asset valuations—thereby compelling investors to continually recalibrate their strategic asset allocations.
 As mortality-driven interest rate fluctuations ripple through markets, portfolio managers must navigate evolving risk profiles, dynamically shifting investment weights between risk-free and risky assets to optimize returns amidst increasing systemic interdependencies.

-Figure 1 illustrates that the optimal investment ratio π*(t) exhibits an initial progressive increase, approaching a peak near unity before experiencing a gradual decline toward 0.6 by year 18.
+Figure 1 illustrates that the optimal investment ratio π*(t)Mathematical equation exhibits an initial progressive increase, approaching a peak near unity before experiencing a gradual decline toward 0.6 by year 18.
 This trajectory indicates dynamic adjustments in the allocation to risky assets over time.
 During the scheme's early phase, when pension returns are particularly unfavorable and risk-free interest rates remain susceptible to mortality-induced fluctuations, pension trustees are compelled to pursue aggressive strategies, channeling funds into riskier assets.
 Following the recovery phase, however, the investment approach transitions systematically, balancing exposure between risky and risk-free assets as the terminal phase approaches.
 This evolution reflects adaptive risk management responding to both market conditions and temporal constraints inherent in pension funding dynamics.

-thumbnail Fig. 1 Evolution of the investment ratio π* over time t
+Thumbnail: Fig. 1 Refer to the following caption and surrounding text.
+Fig. 1 Evolution of the investment ratio π*Mathematical equation over time tMathematical equation

 Figure 2 investigates how interest rate fluctuations impact the optimal allocation proportion of risk-free assets under distinct Wishart-modeled mortality risk scenarios.
-Variations in the parameters governing asset model (2), specifically rt, induce corresponding adjustments in risk-free asset valuation.
+Variations in the parameters governing asset model (2), specifically rtMathematical equation, induce corresponding adjustments in risk-free asset valuation.
 The illustration reveals a clear inverse relationship: rising interest rates consistently reduce investments in risky assets.
 Notably, when interest rates reach 0.04, temporal dynamics become increasingly influential.
 As time progresses, pension fund trustees demonstrate heightened risk aversion, progressively shifting toward full allocation to risk-free assets.
 This pattern suggests that elevated interest rates combined with extended investment horizons fundamentally alter risk tolerance, prompting conservative portfolio strategies that prioritize capital preservation over risk exposure.

-thumbnail Fig. 2 Variation of the investment ratio π* over time t at different interest rates rt
+Thumbnail: Fig. 2 Refer to the following caption and surrounding text.
+Fig. 2 Variation of the investment ratio π*Mathematical equation over time tMathematical equation at different interest rates rtMathematical equation

 Table 1